todaywasawesome/containers-as-steps/README.md

 - A free [Codefresh](https://codefresh.io/) account

 ### Create and Run An Image That Knows How To Curl
-If you'd like to see this in a pipeline skip to the next step.
+If you'd like to see this in a pipeline, skip to the next step.

 On your machine, create a new folder called `example` and Create a file called `Dockerfile`.
 Add this code to it.